bookofproofs/bookofproofs.github.io/_sources/history/20th-century/fermi.md

 **Enrico Fermi** was an Italian physicist who created the world's first nuclear reactor.
 He made important contributions to the development of quantum theory, nuclear and particle physics and to statistical mechanics.

 ### Mathematical Profile (Excerpt):
-* Enrico was the third of his parents' children having an older sister Maria (born in 1899) and older brother Giulio (born in 1900).
-* In line with the custom of the time, Enrico was brought up by a nurse away from the family until he was about 30 months old.
 * When he was six years old Enrico began to attend an elementary school which was chosen because it was a secular establishment).
-* In January 1915, when Enrico was 14, tragedy struck the family when Giulio died undergoing a minor operation for a throat abscess.
 * This, of course, had a deep and lasting affect on Enrico who, already somewhat introverted, became even less outgoing.
 * At this time he became friends with Enrico Persico, who was in the same class as school.
 * But in these adolescent talks Enrico brought a precision of ideas, a self-assurance, and an originality which continually surprised me.